djangocon/2025.djangocon.us/src/_content/posts/getting-to-know-folks.md

 **Kati**:

 > Seize the day!
 Set aside any shyness or doubts.
-Got up to the author you've always admired and chat for a bit.
+Go up to the author you've always admired and chat for a bit.
 Sit with different people at every meal.
 Connect with a prospective employer.
 Learn about a new topic that inspires you.
 Take time to enjoy some once-in-a-lifetime food and sight-seeing in the host city.

 **Kudzayi**: